Measles, Rubella and Hepatitis B immunization requirements

 Submitting Proof of Immunization

-Please send your documents to the Campus Health Center or the Campus Service Center in the Student Services Building at CSUMB (100 Campus Center, Seaside, CA 93955-8001).
-If you have questions or are precluded from these requirements due to a physical condition (validated in writing by your physician) or because of your personal or religious beliefs, please contact the Campus Health Center.
+Please send copies of your documents to the Campus Health Center or the Campus Service Center in the Student Services Building at CSUMB (100 Campus Center, Seaside, CA 93955-8001).
 Please NOTE that email is NOT a secure method of communication, therefore please do NOT email any medical documents.

 The American College Health Association says, "Certain college students are at increased risk for meningococcal disease, a potentially fatal bacterial infection commonly referred to as meningitis.
 A U.S. health advisory panel recommends that college students, particularly freshmen living in dorms, learn more about meningitis and vaccination."